X

 “Kenward and Ames source fruit from some of Napa Valley’s very finest sites for these rich, sumptuous wines.
 In fact, in some cases, site is really what comes through most in the wines.
 I am thinking in particular of some of the wines from Vine Hill Ranch Vineyard I saw this year.”
 ANTONIO GALLONI, VINOUS

-Releases September 2025 |
+Releases September 2025 | Download fact sheet

 Vine Hill Ranch vineyard row

-“The 2023 Vine Hill Ranch Cabernet is quite possibly my favorite Vine Hill Ranch Cabernet from Tor to date.
-This year’s version has copious black fruits, a stacked mid-pallet, and has an aromatic profile that I’ve come to associate with the best vintages out of Vine Hill Ranch, which is the slow-smoked bark on a brisket from Texas, Franklin Barbecue.
-As dense and rich as this wine is, it has remarkable smoothness on the finish and follow-through with more ripe blackberry, black cherry, and just a tiny bit of Dr Pepper.
-I think the 23 will be like the 2018, where it will be very drinkable on release, but will only get better.”
+The 2023 Vine Hill Ranch Cabernet is quite possibly my favorite Vine Hill Ranch Cabernet from Tor to date.
+This year’s version has copious black fruits, a stacked mid-pallet, and has an aromatic profile that I’ve come to associate with the best vintages out of Vine Hill Ranch.
+As dense and rich as this wine is, it has remarkable smoothness on the finish and follow-through with more ripe blackberry and black cherry.
+This is also one of Tor’s very favorite VHR bottlings.

 —Jeff Ames